low-rb/low_type/README.md

 end
 ```

-If you need a multi-line return type/value then I’ll even let you put the `-> {}` on multiple lines, okay?
+If you need a multi-line return type/value then I'll even let you put the `-> {}` on multiple lines, okay?
 I won't judge.
 You are a unique flower 🌸 with your own style, your own needs.
 You have purpose in this world and though you may never find it, your loved ones will cherish knowing you and wish you were never gone:
 ```ruby
 def say_farewell_with_a_long_method_name(farewell: String)
   -> do